ARM-software/CMSIS-Zone/Documentation/Doxygen/src/mainpage.md

 The following SoC diagram exemplifies step 1 and step 2 of this workflow.

 ![Hardware partitioning in multiple steps](./images/Partitioning_Hardware.png)

+## Acess to CMSIS-Zone {#Access}

+CMSIS-Zone examples, templates and documentation are maintained in [**CMSIS-Zone GitHub repository**](https://github.com/ARM-software/CMSIS-Zone) and \ref zoneToolUsage is maintained and released as part of the [CMSIS-Pack Eclipse Plug-ins](https://github.com/ARM-software/cmsis-pack-eclipse/releases/latest).

+For an overview of other CMSIS software components, tools and specifications see [CMSIS Documentation](https://arm-software.github.io/CMSIS_6/).

 ## Documentation Structure {#ManualSections}